Table of Contents

 What is Amyotrophic Lateral Sclerosis (ALS)?

-ALS: a degenerative disease of the central nervous system
+Amyotrophic Lateral Sclerosis (also known as ALS or Lou-Gehrig’s disease) is a degenerative disease of the central nervous system.

 Causes of ALS

-Most cases of the disease (90 %) are sporadic.
-The other 10 % are so-called familial ALS cases (autosomal dominant inheritance), caused by a variety of genetic mutations.
-An important role can be attributed to mutations of the gene for cytosolic Cu-Zn superoxide dismutase (SOD1), which is located on the q arm of chromosome 21 (SOD1 mutation).
-This enzyme is responsible for detoxifying free superoxide radicals.
+Most cases of the disease (90%) are sporadic.
+The remaining 10% are so-called familial cases of ALS (autosomal dominant inheritance), caused by a variety of genetic mutations.
+The mutations are associated with the gene coding cytosolic Cu-Zn superoxide dismutase (SOD1) located on the q arm of chromosome 21 (SOD1 mutation).
+This enzyme is responsible for the detoxification of free superoxide radicals.

-Other proteins that have been a research focus are the RNA-binding proteins FUS and TDP-43.
-Elevated levels of both proteins can be found in the cytosol of affected neurons.
+Other proteins that have been the focus of interest include the RNA-binding proteins FUS and TDP-43, elevated levels of which are found in the cytosol of affected neurons.

-A toxic overstimulation of the affected neurons (excitotoxicity) by the neurotransmitter glutamate is also being discussed as a potential cause.
-This theory is corroborated by reports about the mechanism of action of riluzole, the only authorized and demonstrably effective medication for ALS, which supposedly inhibits the release of glutamate from the synapses.
+Toxic over-stimulation of the affected neurons (excitotoxicity) by the neurotransmitter glutamate is also a potential causative factor.
+This theory is corroborated by reports suggesting the mechanism of action of riluzole, the only authorized and demonstrably effective medication for ALS, which inhibits the release of glutamate from the synapses.